 Accountability

-A quick and simple contrast activity on accountability aimed at both developing a common understanding among participants and widening the perspective on the matter
+A quick and simple contrast activity on accountability.
+Run it to both develop a common understanding among participants and widen the perspective on the matter

 Description

-Participants brainstorm and gather a collection of factors that may inhibit or determine one be accountable for his or her actions, outcomes, etc. This activity makes this otherwise quite an abstract concept, more easily to grasp.
-This set of factors the participants discover widen their perspective on the matter and helps them calibrate their perception.
+Participants brainstorm and list factors.
+They discover what may inhibit or determine one be accountable for his or her actions, outcomes, etc. This set of factors widen their perspective on the matter and helps them calibrate their perception.
+With this activity accountability, quite an abstract concept, becomes easy to grasp.

 Flow